Dyadic Reinforcement Learning: Dyadic RL

 \subsection{Dyadic RL algorithm}

-Building on the properties of the dyadic environment, we develop a HRL algorithm tailored to facilitate rapid learning within an episode.
-As detailed in Section \ref{section:related_work}, HRL algorithms simplify complex problems by breaking them down into manageable subtasks, grouping together those subtasks with shared characteristics.
-In line with our analysis in Section~\ref{subsection:dyadic_envin}, when developing our algorithm, we take advantage of the inherent hierarchical structure of our problem by treating each time block as a separate subtask.
+Building on the approximations for the environment, we develop a hierarchical RL algorithm tailored to facilitate rapid learning within an episode.
+As detailed in Section \ref{section:related_work}, hierarchical RL algorithms simplify complex problems by breaking them down into manageable subtasks, grouping together those subtasks with shared characteristics.
+In line with our analysis in Section~\ref{subsection:appr_envi}, when developing our algorithm, we take advantage of the inherent hierarchical structure of our problem by treating each time block as a separate subtask.
 Specifically, our algorithm operates on two hierarchical levels: a high-level agent responsible for selecting high-level actions at the beginning of each time block, and a low-level agent tasked with choosing low-level actions for each time period within a time block.

-Throughout this subsection, instead of using the notation $s_t = (s_{t,1},s_{t,2},s_{t,3},s_{t,4},s_{t,5})$ as in Section \ref{subsection:dyadic_envin}, we switch to using the notation of high-level and low-level states, actions, and rewards.
-This is because the notation $s_t = (s_{t,1},s_{t,2},s_{t,3},s_{t,4},s_{t,5})$ is easier for theoretical analysis, while the notation of high-level and low-level states, actions, and rewards is more straightforward in practice and for algorithm implementation.